By Cambodia specialist Gareth

 Most people tend to skip past Cambodia’s second city, but therein lies its charm.
 With few visitors, little traffic and barely a hill, you can cycle past its French-colonial villas and temple ruins with ease.

-Once you’ve had your fill of the city’s quiet side streets and decapitated architecture, direct your bike towards the surrounding countryside, where you’ll find a landscape of paddy fields and tiny villages.
+Once you’ve had your fill of the city’s quiet side streets and decapitated architecture, direct your bike toward the surrounding countryside, where you’ll find a landscape of paddy fields and tiny villages.

 5. Elephant conservation in the hills